Category Archives: Württemberg Royals

 by Scott Mehl © Unofficial Royalty 2017

 Fritz’s early years were spent in Russia, where his father served as Governor-General of Eastern Finland.
 They left Russia in 1786 and eventually took up residence at the Ludwigsburg Palace, where Fritz and his brother received a strict education.
 In 1797, his father became reigning Duke of Württemberg, and Fritz was the Hereditary Prince.
 By this time, Fritz’s relationship with his father had grown strained, as Fritz rebelled against his strict upbringing and his father’s domineering manner.
 He attended the University of Tübingen and served as a volunteer in the Austrian Army.
 Despite returning to Württemberg in 1801, his relationship with his father continued to deteriorate, compounded by Fritz’s relationship with Therese von Abel, the daughter of a politician.
-Fritz once again left Württemberg in 1803, settling in Saarburg, where Therese gave birth to twins, both of whom died shortly after birth.
+Fritz once again left Württemberg in 1803, settling in Saarburg, where Therese gave birth to twins who died shortly after birth.

 Princess Karoline Auguste of Bavaria. source: Wikipedia